AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

 >title="Define the size of each wave"
 >abstract="You must enter a size for all the waves you are adding.
 Enter either a numerical value (number of messages for each wave), or a percentage (0-100%)."

-To balance the load, you can divide deliveries into several batches.
+To balance the load, you can divide email deliveries into several batches.
 Configure the number of batches and their proportion with respect to the entire delivery, as well as the interval between two waves.

 >[!NOTE]
 >